About Us: Our Mission

 "Whoever says he abides in him ought to walk in the same way in which he walked."

 - 1 John 2:6 (ESV)

 "It is enough for a disciple that he be like his teacher, and a servant like his master."

 - Mat.
 10:25

-Being a Christian means more than merely calling yourself one.
-Being a Christian means that we behave like Christ.
-The way we think, the way we speak and the way we act should resemble the way Jesus would do it if he were the one making those decisions and the work He did during His ministry on earth, we will do.
+Being a Christian means more than simply calling yourself one, it means that we behave like Christ would.
+The way we think, the way we speak and the way we act should resemble the way Jesus would do it if he were making those decisions for us.
+We should find ourselves busy in the type of ministry He involved Himself in while on earth.
 As much as is humanly possible, we are called to be like Jesus.